 Uterus: The pear-shaped muscular reproductive organ from which people menstruate and where a pregnancy develops.
 The uterus is about the size of a loosely closed fist.

 Vagina: The passageway from the uterus to the outside of the body.
-This is how menstrual blood, vaginal fluids and babies leave the body.
-It is also where a penis would be inserted during penile-vaginal intercourse, a finger or object for sexual pleasure or a tampon during menstruation.
+This is how menstrual blood, vaginal fluids, and babies leave the body.
+It is also where a penis would be inserted during penile-vaginal intercourse, a finger or other object for sexual pleasure, or a tampon during menstruation.

 Vaginal Contraceptive Film (VCF): A spermicide that is a paper-thin sheet of polyurethane that is placed inside the vagina close to the cervix and that dissolves with body heat and releases spermicide.

-- Note: This is a method of birth control that is meant to be used as a back-up to another method, such as a condom.
-On its own, VCF has a very low effectiveness rate for preventing pregnancy and provides no protection against STDs.
+- Note: This is a method of birth control that is often used as a back-up to another method, such as condoms.
+On its own, VCF has a 72-94% effectiveness rate for preventing pregnancy and provides no protection against STIs.